blackpython890/EPAi/S3/README.md

 ### manual_truncation_function
 > Parameter : f_num (number).

-> Return : formatted number.
+> Return : formatted truncated number.

  This function emulates python's ***trunc*** method from ***math*** , with a restriction of not importing ***math*** module.